 The AP English course in Literature and Composition is a college-level course that trains students to become skilled readers of literature written in a variety of periods and genres.
 Close readings of selected works of mainly British and American writers, dating from the seventeenth century to contemporary times, are combined with extensive writing and revision of analytical essays.
 A major goal of the course is to help students develop critical standards for interpreting literature while attaining a stylistic expression in writing.
 Research skills are stressed to prepare students for success in college.
 A minimum of three analytical research papers will be assigned per year.
-Three novels and a research paper will be assigned for summer reading.
+Four novels will be assigned for summer reading.
 Additional novels from the AP College Board suggested reading list will be covered throughout the year.
-Prerequisite: A grade of "B" or above in the preceding Honors or AP English course.
+Prerequisite: A grade of "B" or above in the preceding Honors or AP English course or an "A-"or above in the preceding English course.